 Are you planning your trip to Greece?
 Maybe I can help you, read here.

 HOW TO GET THERE:

-Getting to Milos from Athens is very easy and fast, it is possible to do it through local low-cost airlines, but watch out because it is not said that they operate every day, or through ferry.
-The cost is quite similar especially if you choose that takes no more than three hours and makes a few stops.
+Getting to Milos from Athens is very easy and fast, it is possible to do it through local low-cost airlines, but watch out because it is not said that they operate every day, or by ferry.
+The cost is quite similar especially if you choose one that takes no more than three hours and makes a few stops.

 I have chosen the ferry (I hate planes) with the company Seajets, for a cost of € 57 and no more than 3 hours of travel.
 The flight would last 40 minutes for a price of 80 € per person, including the cost of the metro/train from the center of Athens to the airport which is 10 € per person.

 Milos does not have many secrets when you arrive, the rental companies are all in front of the port and it is very easy to locate them.